 It means a lot for me because the former me would keep to myself and avoid any form of conversation that would lead to making eye contact.

 I have more friends now because people think I’m overly confident, and I know what I want.

 I do not get suppressed, subdued, shut down and quieted as I used to be, and people actually think highly of me now; it feels awesome!

 I no longer avoid meeting people because now, I can look them straight in the eyes and not over-think it.

 It took me years to get me here, and I’m grateful for every bit of my journey.
 Of course, I’m not at the end of my journey.
 I’m still looking forward to more growth. autism

 Span Chen is a martial arts enthusiast and founder of The Karate Blog.
-He began studying martial arts at 22 and has been training for seven years. autistic
+He began studying martial arts at 22 and has been training for about nine years. autistic